sysprog21/rv32emu/docs/syscall.md

 build/rv32emu hello
 ```

+There is an `ecall` instruction for trapping into the kernel, and three privilege
+modes: User mode, Supervisor mode, and Machine mode.
+There are correspondingly
+three versions of iret: `uret` from any mode if you have the `N-extension` to
+enable user-mode trap handlers, sret from S-mode (or M-mode), and `mret` only
+from M-mode.

+NOTE: the stack pointer must always be 16-byte aligned on RV32 and RV64.

 ## Newlib integration

 The [newlib](https://sourceware.org/newlib/) implements a whole C standard library, minus threads.
 C functions such as `malloc`, `printf`, `memcpy`, and many more are implemented. `rv32emu` provides the essential subset of system calls required by [newlib](https://sourceware.org/newlib/), so that it allows cross-compiled binary files running on `rv32emu`.